 Revenue and Billing Management

 Requests to cancel a driver’s licence by mail are processed within 4-6 weeks from the date the request is received.

 To cancel a driver’s licence, you must submit the application/letter for a refund and either a:

 - death certificate

-- notification of death from police officer, judiciary or lawyer
+- notification of death from a police department, a judiciary, or a lawyer

 Oversee the deceased’s finances

 If you are the executor, you will need to: